For CEO Alex Shah, Intelligence Is Central

 Alex Shah (23:33):

-Just pharmaceutical, FDA, prescription drugs are serialized finally after decades because they realize that when you want to do a recall, when a vaporizer goes bad, when something goes sideways, it’s not about which batch you need to get down to exactly which boxes you need to know what happened, where they went.
+Just pharmaceutical, FDA prescription drugs are serialized finally after decades because they realize that when you want to do a recall, when a vaporizer goes bad, when something goes sideways, it’s not about which batch, you need to get down to exactly which boxes, you need to know what happened, where they went.
 That whole ability to interact with a package like it is your loyalty card is huge.
-So yeah, the short answer is we came up with it then and we, we realized that the beauty was that labeling was changing every five seconds.
-If we could somehow not require a hologram, not required QR code.
-I’ll talk about that in a second.
-If we could focus on a new Mark that was just ink with little variations that had no way to be decoded, um, except, uh, you know, except if we use our app then it would be fantastic.
+So yeah, the short answer is we came up with it then and we realized that the beauty was that labeling was changing every five seconds.
+If we could somehow not require a hologram, not require QR code, I’ll talk about that in a second.
+If we could focus on a new mark that was just ink with little variations that had no way to be decoded, except if we use our app, then it would be fantastic.
 Let me describe it.
 Solo code was our answer to the fact that holograms and QR codes are inherently bad news.
 And I’ll give you an example.
-What a hologram is.
-Bad news.
-Because people look at a package, they see a hologram and they’re supposed to believe that it’s safe because it has a hologram.
+A hologram is bad news because people look at a package, they see a hologram and they’re supposed to believe that it’s safe because it has a hologram.
 Nope.
 First of all, you could buy holograms on Amazon.
-Second of all, if holograms were so secure, then nobody would have a fake ID.
-Right?
-I mean, come on, let’s, let’s, not that I had what, but I mean, let’s just, let’s just think about this.
-Hologram is obviously difficult to fake.
-If anyone’s spent the time looking closely, you know, you took out a jeweler’s loop, you’re a forensic graphologist and you decided, I’m going to like look into this soccer, but nobody does.
-You buy the package, you see the hologram, like yeah, must be real.
-So that doesn’t work.
+Second of all, if holograms were so secure, then nobody would have a fake ID, right?
+I mean, come on, not that I had one, but let’s just think about this.
+A hologram is obviously difficult to fake if anyone spends the time looking closely, you took out a jeweler’s loupe, you’re a forensic graphologist and you decided, I’m going to look into this sucker, but nobody does.
+You buy the package, you see the hologram so it must be real.
+That doesn’t work.
 The second thing that doesn’t work is a QR code.
-You ever.
-Sort of.
-You know, I did a demo, we looked at both kingpin and the California, uh, state, uh, cannabis association, right?
-They have the CCA has this, uh, uh, QR code in the window to make sure that things are safe for you, that this is legitimate.
-You do know that I can just, I’ve, we basically hack the two websites, created a complete clone websites and I can literally issue a QR code and it will tell you that it is a legitimate dispensary.
+I did a demo, we looked at both Kingpen and the California Cannabis Association.
+The CCA has this QR code in the window to make sure that things are safe for you, that this is legitimate.
+You do know that we can basically hack the two websites, create complete clone websites and I can literally issue a QR code and it will tell you that it is a legitimate dispensary.

 Donnell Alexander (26:03):

-So when you say we, you mean the CA.
+So, when you say we, you mean the CIA, correct?